-- (i) Support the granting of liquor licenses (temporary or permanent) for premises located on reserves where: - The hours of supply are stipulated by ODC. - The granting of a license is consistent with the purposes of a reserve. - The effects on the reserve, its use and users, and reserve neighbours can be avoided, remedied and mitigated. - The values of the reserve are not diminished. - Advise applicants of their responsibility for ensuring that all relevant statutory consents are obtained and that the conditions of the consents are met.
-Refuse and Waste Disposal
+- Support the granting of liquor licences (temporary/permanent) for premises located on reserves where: - The hours of supply are stipulated by ODC. - The granting of a licence is consistent with the purposes of a reserve. - The effects on the reserve, its use and users, and reserve neighbours can be avoided, remedied and mitigated. - The values of the reserve are not diminished. - (ii) Advise applicants of their responsibility for ensuring that all relevant statutory consents are obtained and that the conditions of the consents are met.